-This post contains affiliate links to make it easier for you to find products I have mentioned.
+This post contains affiliate links to make it easier for you to find the products I have mentioned.
 You don’t pay any extra and in some cases I could earn a small commission.

 by Christine Carbo

-Why this author: We are going to start with one of my favorite novels set in a National Park.
+We are going to start with one of my favorite novels set in National Parks.
 Carbo truly captures the ruggedness of Glacier National Park.

-Overview of The Wild Inside: This combines my fascination with grizzly bears and my love of mysteries.
+This fiction story combines my fascination with grizzly bears and my love of mysteries.

-Carbo weaves an great story about a murder in Glacier National Park where the criminal appears to be a grizzly.
+Carbo weaves a great story about a murder in Glacier National Park where the criminal appears to be a grizzly.
 The Wild Inside contrasts the beauty of Glacier National Park and the ugly truth behind this death.

 by Amy Greene